Questions You Need to Ask Yourself Before Moving to Pick a Business Partner

 Do you want or need a business partner?

 Starting a business alone is risky.
 Taking the plunge alone can seem impossible.
 But before you snag yourself to another person, explore the option of starting a business on your own.
 You may be astonished at how prepared you are to be an entrepreneur.
+Test your Business Idea and check whether there is a need for a business partner or not.

 Do you and your business partner share common values, goals, and work ethic?